-Georgia, for the Central European and Balkan States group (CEBS) believes that work on a legally-binding instrument would not be an appropriate outcome for the work of this Committee.
+Georgia, for the Central European group (what does CEPS stand for?) believes that work on a legally-binding instrument would not be an appropriate outcome for the work of this Committee.

 Senegal, for the African Group, noted the issues and awaits with interest the further studies, including one on people with disabilities other than print disabilities.
 (Senegal has traditionally been more supportive of authors' rights than almost any country.)

 The EU supports continued work and welcomes the studies.
 It noted the different legal systems.
 In many member states, licensing plays an important role alongside or instead of exceptions.
 A legally-binding instrument is not needed; an exchange of best practices is.

 NGO Communia referred to the legitimacy of copyright.

 Delegates need to remember that in the digital age hundreds of millions of people are published or broadcast authors or performers - many of them school students.
 I have personally encountered those who write eloquently online about their opposition to copyright - until the moment their work was used in a context of which they do not approve and they seek my help to enforce their authors' rights.
 Full-fat authors' rights - and particularly perhaps the so-called moral rights - are rights of every citizen.

 In the context of education, Maureen Duffy has suggested that encouraging school students to assertive of authorship of their own works.
 This would contribute immensely to understanding of the legitimacy of copyright and authors' rights.